Gerry Cheevers: Retirement

+After his departure as Bruins' coach, Cheevers served as a color commentator for the Hartford Whalers from 1986 to 1995 alongside Rick Peckham, on SportsChannel New England and WHCT-TV.
+He then left his commentary job to then rejoin his former team the Boston Bruins as a member of their scouting staff in 1995.
+During the 1999–2000 season he also began working as broadcaster for the Bruins for station WSBK-TV.
+Still in a color commentator role he worked alongside Dave Shea and his former teammate Phil Esposito.
+From 2000 to 2002 he strictly worked road games alongside Dave Shea, however he stepped down from commentary completely at the end of the 2001–2002 season.
+Cheevers remained a member of the Bruins scouting staff till 2006.

 Cheevers lived in Everett, Massachusetts.
 He married his wife Elizabeth in 1964.
 The two had three children together: Craig, Sherril and Rob.
 Elizabeth died in 2019.
 Rob was a hockey player himself, playing three seasons as a center for Boston College.

 Cheevers was also involved in charitable efforts raising money for the Ace Bailey Children's Fund, named after his former teammate Garnet Bailey.
 In 2011, after the Bruins won the Stanley Cup, Cheevers brought the Cup to the American Nutrition Center in Everett to help raise money for the Cystic Fibrosis Foundation.

 In 2015 Cheevers received the Hockey Legacy Award from The Sports Museum.
 He now spends time in Boca Raton, Florida where he enjoys playing golf, as well as taking trips to Boston to visit his grandchildren.
 He is also involved with the Boston Bruins as a part of their Alumni Association.